Who’s Crazy? Where’s Stupid? How Emotional? What’s Intelligence?

 “Women are crazy and men are stupid”

-And, so I’d like to explore it a bit more.
-I suppose you might be wondering how this could possibly relate to a blog about working in prisons?
-I’m trying here, so stay with me and let’s see how and if it works out in the end!
+And, so, I’d like to explore it a bit more.
+You might wonder how this could relate to a blog about prison work.
+I’m trying here, so stay with me, and let’s see how and if it works out in the end!

-Sitting in the women’s Path of Freedom class yesterday morning for the first time in months, I saw just how deeply our connection to emotions are.
-There was not one male in the room, so it was a completely raw and unfiltered experience of being with other women.
-There were tears and excitement, confusion and anger, needs and desire.
-There was a lot of energy moving around and the women didn’t seem to have any sort of strainer in which to filter these feelings that were arising – other then what we we teaching through our unit on the Drama triangle.
+Sitting in the women’s Path of Freedom class yesterday morning for the first time in months, I saw how deeply our connection to emotions is.
+No male was in the room, so it was a raw and unfiltered experience of being with other women.
+There were tears, excitement, confusion, anger, needs, and desire.
+There was a lot of energy moving around, and the women didn’t seem to have any strainer to filter these feelings that arose – other than what we were teaching through our unit on the Drama Triangle.

-Flash forward a few hours and there I find myself: sitting, in a freezing cold room without heat, in the men’s minimum prison at the ACI – just a couple of buildings from the women’s medium security unit, yet seemingly, lifetimes of experiences away from the other.
-The men, in this particular class anyway, seem to be a lot less engaged and/ or interested then in comparison to the women’s unit.
-They just kind of sat there…staring into space.
+Flash forward a few hours, and there I find myself: sitting, in a freezing cold room without heat, in the men’s minimum prison at the ACI – just a couple of buildings from the women’s medium security unit, yet seemingly, lifetimes of experiences away from the other.
+The men, in this particular class anyway, seem to be a lot less engaged and/ or interested than in comparison to the women’s unit.
+They just sat there…staring into space.
 Maybe a form of enlightenment?
 Or were they checking out?
-At one point one of our facilitators asked a very specific question to the 22 men sitting in that room.
+At one point, one of our facilitators asked the 22 men sitting in that room a very specific question.
 “Where have you found yourself being a victim this week?”
-He had to ask it several times, before one of the guys finally checked back in, mirroring the rest of the room by saying “I’m sorry, I was totally check out, can you repeat the question again?”
+He had to ask it several times before one of the guys finally checked back in, mirroring the rest of the room by saying, “I’m sorry, I was totally check out, can you repeat the question again?”

-Again, another day in which I go home with the belief that I am working for the right organization.
+Again, another day, I go home believing that I am working for the right organization.